 Misery acquaints you with strange bedfellows, and one of the strangest of these is truth.

-There will never be a machine so distraught that it will feel the urge to form a work of art or a thought of its own, though it may easily be programmed to turn out endless iterations of kitsch.
+There will never be a machine so distraught that it will feel the urge to form a work of art or a thought of its own.
+Yet it may easily be programmed to turn out endless iterations of kitsch.

 Sadness files the intellect to a finer and finer tip till at length it blunts it.
 Like a monsoon, it first refreshes it, then swamps it, and in the end rots it.